katzueno/concrete5-prb-checklist/README.md

     - Custom Block (if any)
 - Does the custom template works as it says?
 - Doesn't it override the default cocnrete5 UI?
+- If the theme provides blocks or dashboard pages, all the checks for add-on blocks and dashboard pages also apply to the theme.